House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 Auckland Suburbs We Extend Homes In

-We complete house extensions across the wider Auckland region — every suburb from the North Shore through to South Auckland.
-Each part of the city has different housing stock, different consent challenges, and different design constraints.
+We build extensions right across Auckland — North Shore through to South Auckland.
+Each part of the city has different housing stock, different consent challenges, different design constraints.
 We’ve worked across all of it.

 - Central Auckland — Ponsonby, Grey Lynn, Herne Bay, Mt Eden, Epsom, Remuera, Ellerslie, Parnell, Grafton, Greenlane.
 Character villas and bungalows; heritage considerations; pre-1944 demolition controls in some areas; tight floor plates and difficult side access.